pdf-association/pdf-issues/docs/index.md

 <p>
 The <a href="https://github.com/pdf-association/pdf-issues/">public GitHub repository "pdf-issues"</a> hosted by the <a href="https://www.pdfa.org">PDF Association</a>
-provides all developers a means of openly reporting errata against ISO PDF related standards for review and resolution by industry and ISO experts.
+provides all developers a means of openly reporting errata against industry and ISO PDF-related publications for review and resolution by industry.
-All issues in ISO PDF related standards are important, from minor typos and formatting issues, to larger ambiguous, unclear or apparently contradictory statements.
+All issues in PDF-related publications are important, from minor typos and formatting issues, to larger ambiguous, unclear or apparently contradictory statements.
 By reaching consensus on resolutions as an industry, PDF interoperability and implementation reliability will be improved.
 </p>